inBeat/inbeat-website/content/top-influencers/tiktok/fashion/brazil/sao-paulo/_index.md

 ---
-title: Top 10 Fashion TikTok Influencers In Sao Paulo In 2023
+title: Top 10 Fashion TikTok Influencers In Sao Paulo In 2024
 description: >-
-  Find top fashion TikTok influencers in Sao Paulo in 2023.
-Most popular hashtags: #fyp #foryou #fashion #brasil.
+  Find top fashion TikTok influencers in Sao Paulo in 2024.
+Most popular hashtags: #fyp #fashion #foryou #brasil.
 platform: TikTok
 hits: 8
-text_top: See the most popular TikTok influencers on inBeat.
+text_top: See the top-rated TikTok influencers on inBeat.
-text_bottom: Our platform has 8 TikTok influencers like this in Sao Paulo, Brazil for you to connect with.
+text_bottom: Our platform aggregates 8 TikTok influencers like this in Sao Paulo, Brazil for you to collaborate.
 profiles:
   - username: "gabrieltuoto"
     fullname: >-